forcedotcom/source-deploy-retrieve/contributing/metadata.md

 ### When suffixes aren't unique

-If your type uses a suffix already in use, you'll need to tell SDR to use the directoryName as well by setting `"strictDirectoryName"` : `"true"`
+If your type uses a suffix already in use, tell SDR to use the `directoryName` as well by setting `"strictDirectoryName"` : `"true"`

 Then also add an entry in the `strictDirectoryNames` section.